 We recently attended a webinar hosted by Forbes India called The Luxury Reset Panel.
 The panel focused on the state of luxury in India and how the pandemic has impacted it.
 Moderated by Forbes India editor, Brian Carvalho, panelists included Manish Malhotra, celebrity fashion designer; Sharad Agarwal, head, Lamborghini India; Vikas Purohit, CEO, Tata CLiQ; Manish Mehrotra, Chef, Indian Accent; Kapil Chopra, founder and CEO, The Postcard Hotel; Dr Daniel Andre Langer, CEO, Équité; and Abhay Gupta, CEO, Luxury Connect.

-Each one of these panelists articulated their perspective on where the luxury market stands, and one that stood out for us was something Vikas Purohit (CEO of Tata CLiQ) said.
-Vue.ai’s long standing association with Tata CLiQ has always provided us with a deeper understanding of how luxury consumers are shopping, why those experiences matter and why very few brands have been able to deliver them at scale.
+Each of the panelists articulated their perspective on where the luxury market stands.
+What stood out for us was something that Vikas Purohit (CEO of Tata CLiQ) said.
+Vue.ai’s long standing association with Tata CLiQ has always provided us with a deeper understanding of how luxury consumers are shopping.
+We’re able to delve into why these experiences matter and why very few brands have been able to deliver them at scale.

 1. Invest in the phygital experience:

 With cases on the rise in India and a potential second wave to hit in the coming months, physical stores don’t make for a smart investment.
-People’s priorities are changing, which also means that they’re only prioritizing what’s needed at this time.
-Overhead costs of stores aren’t going away either, so luxury brands should find alternative ways to engage with their consumers.
+With shifting priorities, shoppers are only prioritizing what’s needed at the time.
+Store overhead costs aren’t going away either hence luxury brands should find alternative ways to engage with their consumers.

 2. Build business models with specific intentions

-Tata CLiQ Luxury, Indiluxe are great examples of business models that have been able to sell luxury successfully in India.
-While Tata CLiQ Luxury sources international products directly from the brands stores, their IndiLuxe model focuses on locally sourced products.
+Tata CLiQ Luxury, IndiLuxe are great examples of business models that have been able to sell luxury successfully in India.
+While Tata CLiQ Luxury sources international products directly from the brands stores, the IndiLuxe model focuses on locally sourced products.
+Both models however, prioritize authenticity and make sure their offering is versatile.

-Both models prioritize authenticity and make sure their offering is versatile – and using technology, they personalize the shopping experience even further down to the most detailed preferences of their shoppers, thus building loyalty and retention.
+Using technology, they personalize the shopping experience even further down to the most detailed preferences of their shoppers therefore building loyalty and retention.